Grove Park, Atlanta: History

 However, conditions in the area have changed over the past few years as the current trend towards in-town living gains popularity.
 Neighborhoods throughout the City and especially Northwest Atlanta are experiencing a resurgence of development including new infill residential units and subdivisions as well as major renovations.
 Grove Park and the Donald Lee Hollowell Parkway Corridor are poised to experience some of this resurgence.
 The Grove Park area has been dramatically affected by the nation's foreclosure crisis.
 However, real estate investors expect the proposed development plans to spur the neighborhood's revitalization.

 In 2018, Mark Teixeira and a development team announced plans to build a 70 acre mixed-use development in the neighborhood called Quarry Yards, adjacent to the planned Westside Reservoir Park.

 In September 2020 the planned mixed-use development Quarry Yards was sold to a undisclosed buyer.
-In February 2021, Microsoft President Brad Smith announced at a news conference, with Mayor Keisha Lance Bottoms and Gov. Brian Kemp, that the tech company was making a longterm commitment to Atlanta, including the 90-acre campus at Quarry Yards in the Grove Park neighborhood.
-This Grove Park campus was projected to be the second largest Microsoft campus in the world with over 15,000 employees once fully complete.
-However Microsoft never broke ground and in February 2023 announced the project is paused indefinitely after eliminating 10,000 jobs, making changes to its hardware portfolio and consolidating leases.
-Also in February 2023, Microsoft stated the land is not for sell and still planned to start using 25% of the 90 acres for community needs as initially promised.
-Grove Park's real estate prices and sales significantly increased with the 2021 Microsoft announcement, so the indefinite pause left many Grove Park homeowners concerned about their property's equity, trajectory of the neighborhood, and the future status of the Microsoft project.
+In February 2021, Microsoft President Brad Smith announced at a news conference, with Mayor Keisha Lance Bottoms and Gov. Brian Kemp, that the tech company was making a long-term commitment to Atlanta, including the 90-acre campus at Quarry Yards in the Grove Park neighborhood.
+This Grove Park campus was projected to be the second-largest Microsoft campus in the world with over 15,000 employees once fully complete.
+However, Microsoft never broke ground and in February 2023 announced the project was paused indefinitely after eliminating 10,000 jobs, making changes to its hardware portfolio, and consolidating leases.
+Also in February 2023, Microsoft stated the land is not for sale and still planned to start using 25% of the 90 acres for community needs as initially promised.
+Grove Park's property values and sales significantly increased with the 2021 Microsoft announcement, so the indefinite pause left many Grove Park homeowners concerned about the trajectory of the neighborhood and the future status of the land purchased by Microsoft.

 Demographics

 The population in 2000 was 6,410.
-The neighborhood is more than 95% African-American.
+The neighborhood is more than 95% African American.
 Median household income in 2009 was $31,073 versus $49,981 for the city of Atlanta as a whole.

 Notable residents

-Grove Park is the original home of Andre 3000, and the Cleveland Browns Pro-Bowl halfback Jamal Lewis.
+Grove Park is the original home of Andre 3000, and Cleveland Browns Pro Bowl halfback Jamal Lewis.